-The creamy and flavorful sesame sauce absorbs quickly into the noodles, so if you like your noodles especially saucy, you can make a little extra sauce to add when ready to serve.
-Chinese sesame paste is made from toasted sesame seeds and has a distinctly different flavor from the Middle Eastern sesame tahini.
+This recipe uses Chinese sesame paste which is made from toasted sesame seeds and has a distinctly different flavor from the Middle Eastern sesame tahini.
+In this pan-fried noodles and broccoli dish, the creamy and flavorful sesame sauce absorbs quickly into the noodles.
+So if you like your noodles especially saucy, you can make a little extra sauce to add when ready to serve.
 This recipe is from Party Vegan: Fabulous, Fun Food for Every Occasion* by Robin Robertson © 2010, John Wiley and Sons.

 Serves: 4 to 6

-- 12 ounces linguine or egg-free Chinese noodles
+- 12 oz linguine or egg-free Chinese noodles

 - 1/3 cup Chinese sesame paste

-- 1 teaspoon sriracha (Thai hot sauce), or to taste
+- 1 tsp sriracha (Thai hot sauce), or to taste

 - 1/3 cup vegetable broth or water